 Seeing the same issues time and again?
 Dig into what’s unclear and update your knowledge base or FAQ.
 By clarifying your messaging, you can reduce contacts for many repetitive issues.
 Be sure to track any drop in service load and share your results.

 The more you know, the more likely you are to resolve an issue to the customer’s satisfaction.
 Don’t hesitate to ask more questions to get all the information you need to recommend alternate solutions and advocate for the customer.

 Shore up your defenses by developing a plan to execute hassle-free, friction-free experiences.
 What causes friction?
 Here are eight factors known to drive customers to competitors:

-- Transferred from agent to agent, having to repeat the issue each time
+Being transferred from agent to agent; having to repeat the issue each time.

-- Being left in "suppor"tory," not knowing what, if anything, has been done to resolve the issue
+Being left in limbo; not knowing what, if anything, has been done to resolve the issue.

-- Pushed to buy something, even before a support issue is been resolved
+Being pushed to buy something, even before a support issue has been resolved.

-Empower your team for success by encouraging them to track cases religiously and treat each one as a priority.
-Assign every issue a status, level of urgency and owner.
+Empower your team to succeed by encouraging them to track cases religiously and treat each one as a priority.
+Assign every issue a status, level of urgency, and owner.

 A shared dashboard encourages accountability and reduces ambiguity by creating an airtight system to track cases and keep customer conversations in context.
 At a glance, see which agent is assigned, which cases are still open or pending, and which have been resolved.

 If you don’t have the answer, quickly transfer the customer to someone who does.
 When you involve your entire team in customer support, you improve the speed and quality of responses.